ausbin/c-lc3-crossover-episode/lab/README.txt

             This runs the Makefile, which generates `main.asm' from `main.c'.
-(If you're on a VM and this fails with an error like ``file not found'', run `sudo apt install libc6-i386'.)
+(If you're on a VM and this fails with an error like ``file not found'', run `sudo apt install libc6-i386'.
+            If you're on Docker and you get something like ``file not found'', restart the Docker container by re-running cs2110docker.sh.)

+            Write down some short answers to these questions below:

             1. What is inside `main.asm'?

             2. Quickly compare the length of the generated code for nice_c() in `main.asm' (it's at around line 20 for me) with the length of your hand-written implementation in `nice.asm'.
-Eyeballing it, how much of a difference is there?
+Eyeballing it, how much of a difference in length is there?

             3. What is this .c -> .asm generation process called?